mikehardy/jetifier/README.md

 The jetifier AdnroidX transition tool in npm format, with a react-native compatible style

+## Do you need this?

+If you use React Native modules with native Java code that isn't converted to AndroidX, and your app is AndroidX, you probably need this.

+Why?

+The [standard AndroidX migration](https://developer.android.com/jetpack/androidx/migrate) rewrites your **current** installed source code, and at build time dynamically re-writes any linked jar/aar/zip files.
+This is all a "normal" Android app needs.

+React Native apps are not standard Android apps.
+React Native modules with native Java code usually distribute that code as source, and link the source code directly.

+When you update your modules (or install them again after following the standard AndroidX migration), the freshly installed Java code from your react-native dependencies will not be translated to AndroidX anymore, and your build will fail.

+So you have to perform an AndroidX migration on your linked source every time you update react native modules that ship native Java code.
+That is what this tool does - it can rewrite the source in node_modules every time you call it.

+## Usage for source files

+### To jetify / convert node_modules dependencies to AndroidX

+Imagine you have a react-native project.
+[One of your library dependencies converts to AndroidX.](https://developers.google.com/android/guides/releases#june_17_2019), and you need to use the new version.

+So now you need to convert your app to AndroidX, but many of your react-native libraries ship native Java code and have not updated.
+How can you do it?

+1. Convert your app to AndroidX via the [standard AndroidX migration](https://developer.android.com/jetpack/androidx/migrate)
+1. `npm install --save-dev jetifier` (or use yarn, but install it locally in your project, not globally)
+1. `npx jetify` or `npx jetify -w=1` (to specify the number of parallel workers)
+1. `npx react-native run-android` (your app should correctly compile and work)
+1. Call `npx jetify` run in the postinstall target of your package.json (Any time your dependencies update you have to jetify again)

+Proof it works / how this is tested: <https://github.com/mikehardy/rn-androidx-demo>.
+You can clone that repo, run the script, and see it works.
+Please feel to make PRs to that repo, especially in App.js or in the dependencies included, if you would like to demonstrate success or failure for a specific module.

+*Inspiration:* this jetify command was based on [an idea](https://gist.github.com/janicduplessis/df9b5e3c2b2e23bbae713255bdb99f3c) from @janicduplessis - thank you Janic!

+### To reverse-jetify / convert node_modules dependencies to Support Libraries

+Maybe you are in the position where you must not migrate to AndroidX yet.
+But your libraries have started to migrate and they ship AndroidX native Java code.

+You can convert them back with reverse-jetify mode

+Follow the instructions from above to convert to AndroidX, **but add the `-r` flag to the `npx jetify` call.**

+If a library ships only as a jar/aar/zip file, you will have to use jetifier-standalone to convert that as well, but you can delay the AndroidX migration indefinitely with this style.

 ## Usage for jar/zip/aar files

+You may be a library maintainer, wanting to ship an AAR of your support code converted to AndroidX, or maybe you ship an AAR normally and you want to continue to support your non-AndroidX users even after you convert your library to AndroidX?

+As part of your build process you can use this tool like so:

 1. `npm install jetifier` (or maybe `npm install -g jetifier` to make it globally available)
 1. `npx jetifier-standalone <your arguments here>` (use `npx jetifier-standalone -h` for help)